sebastian-griego/BEqCritic/README_BEQCRITIC.md

   --cluster-ranks size_then_cohesion,size \
   --mutual-ks 0,3 \
   --triangle-prune-margins 0.0,0.2 \
+  --cluster-mode support --support-frac 0.7 \
   --bootstrap 1000 \
   --report-buckets \
   --report-cand-buckets \
   --report-comp-buckets

+To sweep support strictness without re-scoring, use `--support-fracs`:

+python -m beqcritic.benchmark_selection \
+  --model checkpoints/beqcritic_deberta \
+  --input proofnetverif_test_candidates.jsonl \
+  --thresholds 0.3 \
+  --tie-breaks medoid \
+  --cluster-ranks size_times_cohesion \
+  --mutual-ks 3 \
+  --triangle-prune-margins 0.2 \
+  --cluster-mode support --support-fracs 0.6,0.7,0.8

+Optional: fallback strategies (used when the chosen cluster looks weak).

+- `--fallback bleu_medoid`: use self-BLEU medoid as a baseline fallback
+- `--fallback critic_medoid`: use the critic score matrix to pick the global medoid (no BLEU)
+- `--fallback critic_knn_medoid --fallback-knn-k 3`: critic-only fallback using mean top-k similarity (more local than global medoid)

+Optional: ensemble selection (critic-only).

+`benchmark_selection` can ensemble over the provided hyperparameter grid and vote:

+python -m beqcritic.benchmark_selection \
+  --model checkpoints/beqcritic_deberta \
+  --input proofnetverif_test_candidates.jsonl \
+  --thresholds 0.2,0.3,0.4,0.5 \
+  --tie-breaks medoid \
+  --cluster-ranks size_times_cohesion,size_then_cohesion \
+  --mutual-ks 0,3 \
+  --triangle-prune-margins 0.0,0.2 \
+  --cluster-mode support --support-frac 0.7 \
+  --ensemble --ensemble-vote majority \
+  --top-strategies 10

 Clean train/dev/test on ProofNetVerif (avoid test leakage):

 Preferred setup (uses the dataset's official splits):

+If your local/offline copy has `train` synthesized as `valid+test`, this will fail with an overlap error.
+In that case, use the alternative setup below (train on `valid` with `--eval-size`).

 1) Train on `train` and evaluate on `valid` (no overlap on `id`), and write the split ids: